 Use Potassium Chloride Instead of Sodium

 An alternative to using sodium in a softener is potassium chloride.
-This option is considered a more healthy approach to water softening as it doesn’t add any additional salt to your diet through water consumption.
+This option is considered a better approach to water softening as it doesn’t add any additional salt to your diet through water consumption.

-Potassium chloride is becoming more popular by the day, but it’s less available than sodium, so expect to pay more for this solution.
+Potassium chloride is becoming more popular by the day, but it’s less available and more expensive than sodium.

 Install a Bypass Valve and Hard Water Tap

-If you wanted to drink hard water but still benefit from soft water throughout your home, one solution is to install a bypass valve that would send hard water to a specific tap according to your requirements.
-That way, the water flowing around your home would have a low level of hardness particles, while you could still enjoy the taste and related benefits of drinking softened water.
+If you want to drink hard water but still benefit from soft water throughout your home, one solution is to install a bypass valve that sends hard water to a specific faucet in your home.